Kelly Doyle: Session 1

 “What did you learn from the book?”

 “Everything of importance was in chapter seven.”

-After the session with Alex, Dr. Clement couldn’t put the unsettling couple out of her mind.
+After the session with Jason, Dr. Clement couldn’t put the unsettling couple out of her mind.
 She’s never experienced such an out of the ordinary case.
-After a small dinner at home she informed her husband she would take a stroll out in the city, get some night air.
+After a small dinner at home she informed her husband she would take a stroll, get some night air.

-Alex Stone cast no shadow; this was a fact, she’d seen it herself.
+Jason Stone cast no shadow; this was a fact, she’d seen it herself.
 But his story was so utterly impossible she had to investigate.
-Alex claimed the book was a rare, one of a kind work, and if it was real, she’d like to have a look.
+Jason claimed the book was a rare, one of a kind work, and if it was real, she’d like to have a look.